tkr22777/coding-interview-problems/README.md

 This repo contains solutions to problem-solving sections of the Software Engineering interview.

-I tried to create a clean and functionally decomposed solutions for better understanability.
+I created a clean and functionally decomposed solutions for clear understanding.

 Please feel free to clone or create a PR if you have a more clear solution.